How to manage multiple Webflow forms with Make (Integromat)?

 Log in to Make and create a new scenario.
 Choose Webflow as the source and configure the trigger for each form you want to manage.
 You can configure separate triggers for each form or use a global trigger for all forms.

 3.2.
-Processing of submissions
+Processing submissions

-Once you have configured the trigger, you can add actions to process submissions from each form.
+Once you have configured the trigger, you can add actions to process submissions for each form.
 For example, you can send the data to a specific email address, store it in a database, send it to a third-party application, etc.

 4. Advanced customization and automation